miya-w/2021Node/04NodeWeatherAPP/README.md

  ## WeatherAPP
 ---
--Using OpenWeatherMap API key,
+- Using OpenWeatherMap API key,
--Create an account on https://openweathermap.org/api.
+  - Create an account on https://openweathermap.org/api.API
--API calls use city name entered by the user.
+  - calls use city name entered by the user.

  # Goal

 - setting up **Node** environment with **Express** and project dependencies